 - Information on sexual assault trauma and what to expect physically and emotionally following an assault

-- Information on the SARAH program and referrals to other organizations providing follow-up support
+- Information on the SARAH program and connection to our SARAH Counsellors for follow-up support

 - Personal grooming items to use before leaving the hospital